Skip to content

 • picoclaw/docs/channels/feishu/README.md

-• gormes/docs/content/upstream-hermes/user-guide/messaging/feishu.md
+• docs/content/upstream-hermes/user-guide/messaging/feishu.md

 Recommendation: adapt pattern only.